yaikobzeray/dev-journal/activity_log.md

 Set up a private Docker registry and pushed images for GKE deployment.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Friday, 24 May 2024 — Entry 3

+Studied JavaScript closures and the module pattern.
+Important for encapsulation without classes.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*